 Master of Science: School Psychology

-Interested in a rewarding career as a school psychologist?
-We offer two graduate school psychology programs at Cal U: a Master of Science (M.S.) degree and a post-master's certificate in school psychology.
+If you are interested in a rewarding career as a school psychologist, we offer two graduate school psychology programs at Cal U: a Master of Science (M.S.) degree and a post-master's Educational Specialist certificate in school psychology.

 Learn more about the curriculum.

 Application deadline: This program is a summer start only.Complete applications for this program need to be submitted no later than February 15th

 Nicole Vernon, M.S., Ed.
 S., NCSP

 I am pleased to write a success story in regards to the California University of Pennsylvania School Psychology Program.
 The School Psychology Program is designed in a prestigious way and incorporates informative curriculum and various practicum experiences.
 Not only were we given the opportunity to experience hands on activities through practicum, we were also provided additional hours in the School Psychology Clinic at the campus to further enhance our school psychology skills.
 More...